SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 1. This is not supported for voice recognition built into Windows ("Windows (Server)", "Windows (Desktop)").
 2. The combined phrase is only recognized, if the first word is the name of the Assistant.
 For example: "Hey Jona, can you plan a pitstop?" or "Can you plan a pitstop, Jona?" won't be recognized.

+#### *Activation* listener

+Now it gets a bit complicated, sorry.
+Every Assistant and all other dialog partners are using there own listener.
+This listener uses the configured language of the corresponding Assistant, even if this language is *translated*.
+Additionally there is a so called activation listener, which is used when you are pressing the *Push-To-Talk* button twice **or** at a fresh start, when no dialog partner has been yet activated.
+This activation listener uses the language selected from the general voice configuration and this language is not (yet) translatable.
+By the way, the recognizer method of the activation listener can be configured in the [core settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Core-Settings).
+But this is only required in very rare cases.

+What does this mean: Let's assume, you are using translated Korean language for all your Assistants.
+Since this language is not available for the activation listener, you need to select English here and you need to call your Engineer with "Hello Jona" (or any other name) for the first time.
+Once an Assistant is active, his listener will be used to process activation commands.
+Therefore, if you want to talk to your Strategist then, you need to call: "안녕하세요 차토" (annyeonghaseyo chato).
+Similar rules apply, if your Assistants are configured with different languages (which I do sometimes for testing purposes).

+Fortunately, all this is totally irrelevant and transparent, when everything is configured with one language, which is supported out of the box.

 #### Using the Push-To-Talk button